paulmunyao/workflow/README.md

 This is a CircleCI tutorial on how to set up a workflow in a django web application

 Getting started
-Create a circleci folder inside the project directory.Afterwards create a yaml file.The yaml file is usually inside the circleci folder.Inside the yaml file is where you write your orbs or automation
+Create a circleci folder inside the project directory.Afterwards create a yaml file.The yaml file is usually inside the circleci folder.Inside the yaml file is where you write your orbs or automation.An example of a script test would be writing test to perform unit testing i your code or automatic deployment